 The Wager itself doesn’t diminish her.
 What’s more, Higgins might win his bet, but he loses Eliza in the process.
 Adaptations of this story, so intent upon getting their “happy ending,” fail to capture this subtle nuance.
 Or perhaps they’re looking further back, to the happy ending of Pygmalion‘s inspiration.

 As far as that original tale is concerned, there’s no bet at all.
 Pygmalion sculpts the beautiful figure because he thinks real women are disgusting.
 And his “love” for his creation is more akin to obsession.
-He caresses the statue.
-He kisses it.
-He brings it gifts and dresses it in clothes and drapes it with jewelry and lays it in his bed and sleeps with it.
+He caresses the statue, and he kisses it.
+He even brings it gifts and dresses it in clothes and drapes it with jewelry and lays it in his bed and sleeps with it.

 Yeah.
 He thinks real women are gross, but he fetishizes an inanimate hunk of animal tusk.
 Classy guy right there.